Development and Git and CLIMADA#

 Install the packages in

-climada_python/requirements/env_developer.yml(see install).
+climada_python/requirements/env_developer.yml(see Installation).
 You might need to install additional environments contained in

 climada_python/requirementswhen using specific functionalities.